-EUCHARISTIC PRAYER

-Holy God, our Maker, Redeemer, and Healer, in the harmonious world of your creation, the plants and animals, the seas and stars were whole and well in your praise.
-When sin had scarred the world, you sent your Son to heal our ills and to form us again into one.
+EUCHARISTIC PRAYER Holy God, our living Water and our merciful Guide, together with rivers and seas, wells and springs we bless and magnify you.
+You led your people Israel through the desert, and provided them water from the rock.
+We praise you for Christ, our Rock and our Water, who joined us in our desert, who proclaimed a revolution of hope, transforming sadness to joy, and shame to hope; guiding your people from death to life, pouring out his own life for the world.
 In the night in which he was betrayed, our Lord Jesus took bread, and gave thanks; broke it, and gave it to his disciples, saying: Take and eat; this is my body, given for you.
 Do this for the remembrance of me.

 Again, after supper, he took the cup, gave thanks, and gave it for all to drink, saying: This cup is the new covenant in my blood, shed for you and for all people for the forgiveness of sin.
 Do this for the remembrance of me.

-Remembering, therefore, his acts of healing, his body given up, and his victory over death, we await that day when all the peoples of the earth will come to the river to enjoy the tree of life.
-Send your Spirit upon us and this meal: as grains scattered on the hillside become one bread, so let your Church be gathered from the ends of the earth, that all may be fed with the Bread of life, your Son.
+Remembering, therefore, his life, death, and resurrection, we await your salvation for all this thirsty world.
+Pour out your Spirit on this holy food and on all the baptized gathered for this feast: wash away our sin, that we may be transformed in the r(evol)utionary love of Christ.
 Through him all glory and honor is yours, Almighty Father, with the Holy Spirit, in your holy Church, both now and forever.
 Amen.

-THE LORD'S PRAYER

-Gathered into one by the Holy Spirit, let us pray as Jesus taught us:
+THE LORD'S PRAYER Gathered into one by the Holy Spirit, let us pray as Jesus taught us: